leegee/node-myremote/README.md

 The former relies upon `robot.js` and thus a binary compiled for your specific version of Node.

-The latter requires elevated privelages to listen to all network interfaces:
+The latter requires elevated privelages to listen to all network interfaces.
+This is performed by the installer if you use it:

     # As admin:
     netsh http add urlacl url=http://+:8223/ user=Everyone